JohnFlorinus/taigos/README.md

 - ✅ **AI summaries** → the daily news is summarized using **Cloudflare Workers AI (LLaMA LLM)**.
 - ✅ **Minimalistic & Screen Responsive frontend** → based on the [Readit Bootstrap Template](https://preview.colorlib.com/theme/readit/).

 ⚠️ This **README** was AI-generated for better readability and structure.
-However, the project itself was manually coded by myself although the frontend was heavily based on a premade HTML5 template.
+However, the project itself was manually coded by myself (the frontend design was based on a premade HTML5 template).

 ---